Director & Instructor

 Brian is a multi-talented, multi-instrumentalist with a deep performance history.
 As a composer, performer and collaborator, he brings his versatile and “big-picture” understanding of music to his lessons with any given instrument.
 His broad performance history and work in varied types of venues brings a valuable perspective to aspiring musicians.
 His love of all kinds of music and experience in many genres makes him a musical educator who can align with the interests of his students, and offer not only musical instruction, but a vast knowledge base for them to build on.
 Brian loves to pass on his love of music and use his teaching experience to further the goals of other aspiring musicians.
 He currently offers lessons in instrumental technique, music theory, improvisation and composition.
-Though Brian prefers in-person lessons, he is currently offering lessons via Zoom, for the safety and comfort for his students.
-The advantage of this is that students can (and do) enroll from all over the globe.

 A versatile musician with a broad range of talents, Tyler is able to offer instruction based on each student’s skill levels and goals.
 He teaches a wide variety of students from beginner to intermediate levels on all types of guitars (Classical, Acoustic, Electric and Bass) embracing all styles of music, offering unique lesson plans individualized to each student.
 Tyler always meets the students at their level whether the student reads tablature, sheet music, lead sheets or simply learns by ear.
 Tyler has taught all age groups from 5 years of age to 72 years of age, and finds great value in making sure that all of his students are prepared for a lifelong journey in making music.